Digital Photography Tips, Tutorials and Resources

 - Not quite as feature-rich as Lightroom

-IrfanView is a great addition to this list.
-It combines an advanced image editing system with fantastic organization features.
-While IrfanView isn’t the most advanced choice on the market, it’s packed full of great tools for professionals with a range of abilities.
+IrfanView is another great addition to this list of image editors.
+It combines an advanced image editing system with fantastic organization and photo management features.
+While this program isn’t the most advanced choice on the market, it’s packed full of great tools for professionals with a range of abilities.
 IrfanView is also one of the best options for cataloging your images and editing metadata.

-If you need help making the most of your tools, IrfanView comes with regular updates and a lively community of forum users that are happy to offer assistance.
+IrfanView also comes with regular updates and a lively community of forum users that are happy to offer assistance.

 - Great raw format support